orsonteodoro/gcf2/profiles/gaming/README.md

 ## Details

 * {C,CXX}FLAGS = -O0 pipe (implied -march=generic)
 * -Oflag bumps based on unacceptable runtime duration, studder, or under FPS minimums.
+* The PGO USE flag is disabled by default, but enabled for select small packages (2 MLOC) or packages with severe long run (3+ min) performance
 * Curated lists
 * No premature optimization
 * Reactive optimization